Quiver Schur algebras and q-Fock space: Dipper-James-Mathas cellular ideals and graded Weyl modules

-The following holds under the fixed isomorphism \eqref{BKiso}. \begin{thm} The cellular data from Theorem \ref{A-is-cellular} satisfies the following: \begin{enumerate} \item The cellular ideals coincide with those of \cite[Def.\ 6.7]{DJM} with respect to the lexicographic partial ordering on multipartitions. \item The cell modules $W^\xi={A}^\bnu(\geq \xi)/{A}^\bnu(>\xi)$ are graded lifts of the Weyl modules of $\mathscr{H}^\bnu$, and the $F^\xi=W^\xi/\op{rad} W^\xi$ form a complete, irredundant set of graded lifts of simple modules. \item Any other graded lift of a Weyl module differs (up to isomorphism) only by an overall shift in the grading. \end{enumerate} \end{thm} \begin{proof} The cellular ideals of either our basis or the Dipper-James-Mathas basis can be defined in terms of maps between permutation modules factoring through those greater in lexicographic order.
-That is, identifying $e_\xi\mathscr{H}^\bnu e_{\xi'}$ with $\Hom(\mathscr{H}^\bnu e_{\xi}, \mathscr{H}^\bnu e_{\xi'})$, the intersection with $e_\xi\mathscr{H}^\bnu (>\vartheta)e_{\xi'}$ is just the maps factoring through $\mathscr{H}^\bnu e_{\vartheta'}$ with $\vartheta' <\vartheta$ is the lexicographic order.
-Of course, it is clear that the same definition works for our cellular structure.
+\begin{thm} Under the isomorphism \eqref{BKiso}, the cellular structure from Theorem \ref{A-is-cellular} is intertwined with the Dipper-James-Mathas cellular structure \cite[Def.\ 6.7]{DJM} on the cyclotomic q-Schur algebra in that sense that: \begin{enumerate} \item The cellular ideals coincide when the order in the Dipper-James-Mathas structure is weakened to the lexicographic ordering on multi-partitions. \item The cell modules $W^\xi$ are graded lifts of the Weyl modules of $\mathbf{S}^\bnu$, and the $F^\xi=W^\xi/\op{rad} W^\xi$ form (up to overall grading shift) a complete, irredundant set of graded lifts of simple modules. \item Any other graded lift of a Weyl module differs (up to isomorphism) only by an overall shift in the grading. \end{enumerate} \end{thm} \begin{proof} The cellular ideals of either our basis or the Dipper-James-Mathas basis can be defined in terms of maps between permutation modules factoring through those greater in lexicographic order.
+That is, identifying $e_\xi\mathbf{S}^\bnu e_{\xi'}$ with $\Hom_{\mathbf{S}^\bnu}(\mathbf{S}^\bnu e_{\xi}, \mathbf{S}^\bnu e_{\xi'})$, the intersection with $e_\xi\mathbf{S}^\bnu (>\vartheta)e_{\xi'}$ is just the maps factoring through $\mathbf{S}^\bnu e_{\vartheta'}$ with $\vartheta' <\vartheta$ in the lexicographic order.
+It is clear that the same definition works for our cellular structure.
 The second statement is then clear and the third follows by standard arguments (e.g. \cite[Lemma 1.5]{Strgrad}), since the Weyl modules are the standard modules of a highest weight structure, and thus indecomposable. \end{proof}

+\begin{remark} {\rm In the case where $\nu$ is itself a fundamental weight, $\mathbf{S}^\nu$ is the sum of the usual $q$-Schur algebras for all different ranks.
+Except for some degenerate cases, a grading on this algebra has already been defined by Ariki, \cite{Ariki}.} \end{remark}